Black Gold (horse): Racing career

 Beginning at the New Orleans Fair Grounds on January 8, 1923, Black Gold won nine races in 18 starts as a two-year-old, including his finale.
 When he came out as a three-year-old, he won his first two races, then moved up into Stakes company in the Louisiana Derby.
 He led from the start, splashing through mud to wire the field and win by six lengths.
 Mrs. Hoots was reportedly offered $50,000 for her colt, but turned it down.
 After shipping to Churchill Downs in the spring, Black Gold won the Derby Trial.

 Black Gold went into the 1924 running of the Derby as the favorite.
 In 1924, the Kentucky Derby was fifty years old and was therefore celebrated as the "Golden Jubilee Derby."
 It was the first time a golden cup was presented to the winner and the first time "My Old Kentucky Home" was played before the race.
 Black Gold won it with a rough trip against strong competition in the last seventy yards.
 Ridden by J.D.
 Mooney, he was bumped and was forced to check, but recovered.
 Racing four and five wide, Black Gold overtook Chilhowee to win.

 Nicknamed "The Indian Horse," Black Gold did not race in the Preakness or the Belmont Stakes after the Derby.
 Instead, he won two more Derbies: the Ohio State Derby, his seventh win in a row, and the Chicago Derby.
 He was the first horse ever to win the Derbies of four different states: Louisiana Derby, Kentucky Derby, Ohio Derby, Chicago Derby.
 Black Gold missed winning the July 19th Raceland Derby in Chinnville, Kentucky, running third to winner Bob Tail who had finished 19th and last in the Kentucky Derby.

 The Thoroughbred Record said of Black Gold's best season: "...about as vigorous a campaign as a horse could be called upon to undergo, one that knew no let-ups and that never dodged a single issue."

 Retirement and comeback

 Black Gold was retired to stud, but was not fertile.
 He sired one foal, a colt, that was killed by a lightning strike.

 At the age of six, he was returned to the racetrack.
 He started four more times without a win.
 On January 18, 1928, at the age of seven, he started in the Salome Purse at the New Orleans Fair Grounds.
 In the stretch, he broke down and finished the race on three legs.
 He was euthanized at the track.

 He was buried in the infield of the Fair Grounds close to the sixteenth pole, next to his mother's old rival, Pan Zareta.
 The Thoroughbred Record wrote that Black Gold was "...as game a horse as ever stood on plates, and answered the bugler's call."

-A male line descendant of Eclipse, Black Gold was elected to the National Museum of Racing and Hall of Fame in 1989.
+Black Gold was elected to the National Museum of Racing and Hall of Fame in 1989.